 Additionally, a Gain correction is required to homogenize differences in pixel sensitivities and to take into account the X-ray beam illumination.
 It is therefore very important that the whole image area is illuminated homogenously.
-The Gain correction images should be applied under optimum dynamic range (70-80 % of the full scale range FSR) and in the dynamic ranges of interest.
-The radiation intensity used to create the gain images can depend on the application, e.g. if the typical grey level is between 5.000 ADU and 10.000 ADU and the remaining area is saturated, it is recommended to use gain images created at 5.000 ADU, 10.000 ADU and 45.000 ADU.
+The Gain correction should be applied under optimum dynamic range (70-80 % of the full scale range FSR) or in the dynamic range of interest.
+The radiation intensity used to create the gain image can depend on the application, e.g. if the typical grey level is about 10.000 ADU and the remaining area is saturated, it is recommended to use a gain created at 10.000 ADU.
 The use of an Offset corrected Gain calibration eliminates offset dependency and therefore any stored Gain correction can be used for a specific frame time for longer time periods.